 8. Al-Māturīdī (d.
 333/944), Early Sunni Exegesis, and Muʿtazilism: Sura 67 and the Five Principles of Sunni Exegesis Walid A. Saleh

 9. The Gināns: Betwixt Satpanthī Scripture and "Ismaili" Devotional Literature Ali S. Asani

 11. Does Pre-modern Islamic Thought Allow for a Secular Realm?
 Roy P. Mottahedeh

 12. The Present Absentee: The Prophet Muhammad in Jerusalem Angelika Neuwirth

 13. And Muhammad Is His Messenger: The Role of Sunna and Hadith in the Formation of Islamic Identity Aisha Y. Musa

 14. Crisis and Caliphate in the Spring of 865 Chase F. Robinson

-Part D: William A. Graham as Colleague and Administrator
+Part IV: William A. Graham as Colleague and Administrator

-17. William A. Graham's Approach to Comparative Religion as Scholar, Teacher and Administrator Raquel Ukeles
+17. William A. Graham's Approach to Comparative Religion as Scholar, Teacher, and Administrator Raquel M. Ukeles